Spatial Transfer Learning for Estimating PM2.5 in Data-poor Regions: Related Work

 \subsubsection{Transfer Learning via Feature Augmentation}

-Previous studies on improving model predictions via augmentation involve utilizing a feature from another dataset~\cite{kumar2016join,liu2022feature} or augmenting the data via synthetic samples~\cite{jaipuria2020deflating,vobecky2021artificial,veyseh2021augmenting}.
-While the first utilizes alternate datasets with low marginal distribution, the second augments samples rather than features in the data.
-In the context of transfer learning, Daume et al.~\cite{daume2009frustratingly} and Duan et al.~\cite{duan2012learning} propose domain adaptation models named Feature Augmentation Mehtod (FAM) and Heterogeneous Feature Augmentation (HFM) respectively to generate a common feature space using the source and target features However, the above methodologies work best when the source and target domains do not share a similar feature space; a use-case for feature transfer learning~\cite{pan2008transferring}.
-Our approach aims to incorporate spatial and semantic dependencies during ITL for domains with similar feature space, high marginal distribution, and low spatial autocorrelation.
+Previous studies have improved model predictions by imputing features from another dataset~\cite{kumar2016join,liu2022feature} or generating synthetic samples to augment data~\cite{jaipuria2020deflating,vobecky2021artificial,veyseh2021augmenting}.
+The former leverages datasets with low marginal distribution, while the latter focuses on augmenting samples rather than features.
+In the domain of transfer learning, Daume et al.~\cite{daume2007frustratingly} and Duan et al.~\cite{duan2012learning} introduce domain adaptation models — Feature Augmentation Method (FAM) and Heterogeneous Feature Augmentation (HFM), respectively — to create a common feature space using source and target features.
+These models are useful when the source and target domains have a dissimilar feature space, as noted by Pan et al.~\cite{pan2008transferring}, whereas our approach incorporates spatial and semantic dependencies during ITL for domains with similar feature spaces, high marginal distribution, and low spatial autocorrelation.